-Offer women with diabetes and comorbidities such as obesity or autonomic neuropathy an anaesthetic assessment in the third trimester of pregnancy.
+Offer service users with diabetes and comorbidities such as obesity or autonomic neuropathy an anaesthetic assessment in the third trimester of pregnancy.
 (NICE 2008)

-If general anaesthesia is used for the birth in women with diabetes, monitor blood glucose every 30 minutes from induction of general anaesthesia until after the baby is born and the woman is fully conscious.
+If general anaesthesia is used for the birth in service users with diabetes, monitor blood glucose every 30 minutes from induction of general anaesthesia until after the baby is born and the service user is fully conscious.
 (NICE 2008)

-Blood glucose control during labour and birth (See Appendix 2 & training video)
+Blood glucose control during labour, birth and immediately postpartum (See Appendix 2 & training video)